 The ESDC has the authority to conduct a review of the employer under the TFWP in 3 forms:

-Inspection: The inspection is conducted to ensure that the employer complies with the conditions described in the job offer letter, the LMIA letter and to ensure that the foreign worker is not being mistreated.
+Inspection: The inspection is conducted to ensure that the employer complies with the conditions described in the job offer letter and the LMIA letter to ensure that the foreign worker is not being mistreated.

 Employer Compliance Review (ECR): The ECR happens before their LMIA application is approved to verify their record and compliance with the requirements of the program.
-If they have applied for an LMIA before, then this review will attest to their past compliance.
+If they have applied for an LMIA before, this review will attest to their past compliance.

-Under Ministerial Instruction: If the ESDC discovers any new information that justifies the revocation of an approved LMIA, then a review can be conducted under ministerial instruction.
+Under Ministerial Instruction: If the ESDC discovers any new information that justifies the revocation of an approved LMIA, a review can be conducted under ministerial instruction.

 These reviews are conducted only when the ESDC receives any allegation regarding an approved employer that justifies suspension or revocation of their LMIA.
-If their LMIA is revoked, then the IRCC can also revoke the work authorization of the hired foreign worker.
+If their LMIA is revoked, the IRCC can also revoke the work authorization of the hired foreign worker.

 Employers will be required to meet the following conditions to hire a foreign worker through the IMP: